 - Use Defence-in-depth solutions across endpoint, networks, hybrid cloud servers and email/gateway layers

 - Back-up-Back-up- Back-up using the 3-2-1 rule

 - Roll out comprehensive risk-based anti-phishing and security awareness training

 Many of these measures are set out in a new Executive Order from President Biden, which has some useful best practice advice designed to enhance government and supplier security.

 How can the government do it better?

 Government can play a broader role to reduce risk.
-They can increase regulation in hopes it creates risk reducing behaviours, however they could have an even greater impact by incentivizing organizations to take action.
-This could take the form of grants or no interest loans issued by sector specific agencies to owner operators that adopt the NIST cybersecurity framework or provide them access to lower liability programs in the form reduced tort liability, or limited indemnity.
-The federal government could also streamline regulation to reduce massive audit burdens and reward organizations through tax incentives.
+They can increase regulation in hopes it creates risk reducing behaviours, however they could have an even greater impact by incentivising organisations to take action.
+This could take the form of grants or no interest loans issued by sector specific agencies to owner operators that adopt the NIST cybersecurity framework or provide them access to lower liability programmes in the form reduced tort liability, or limited indemnity.
+The federal government could also streamline regulation to reduce massive audit burdens and reward organisations through tax incentives.